Top 10 Things to Do in Barcelona on Your First Visit

-Barcelona never was on top on my travel list.
-Moreover, we weren’t sure what you could do in this Spanish coastal city.
+Barcelona had never been on top on my travel list.
+I wasn’t even sure what one could do in this Spanish coastal city.
 And yet, a few months ago, we booked a ticket to Barcelona.
-Not because an insight suddenly descended on us showing how beautiful and interesting this city is.
-Neither was our decision based on so called top 10 things to do in Barcelona.
-On the contrary, our motives were more pragmatic.
-As occurred, Barcelona topped all possible charts as the cheapest destination to visit in January.
-This was more than enough for us to put it straight on top of our list together with a few additional adventures.
+Not because some divine intervention helped us to recognize how beautiful and interesting the city was, but more out of pragmatic reasons.
+Barcelona topped all possible charts as the cheapest destination to visit in January.
+This was more than enough for us to put it straight on top of our list along with a few other cities in Europe

-Only when our plane landed in Barcelona, we understood how wrong was our first impression of this vibrant and multicultural city.
-It made us wonder why we was avoiding this gem for so long.
-Now we wanted to feel, experience, and see absolutely everything in Barcelona.
-But at the same time, the impossibility of such desire was pretty obvious.
+At the same time, the impossibility of this desire was pretty obvious.
 To see everything in such an interesting city in a matter of a few days?
 Not a chance!
-However, we made an effort to explore a lot and compile our list of top 10 things to do in Barcelona that we’re about to share here.
-Without further ado,
+Yet we made an effort to explore a lot and have compiled the list of the top 10 things to see and do in Barcelona on your first visit.

-HERE ARE OUR TOP 10 THINGS TO DO IN BARCELONA:
+TOP 10 THINGS TO DO IN BARCELONA AS A FIRST-TIME VISITOR

 1. La Sagrada Familia